Mudar Zahran: Career

-Zahran was a member of the Jordanian political party started by his father, al-Ansar, until he his employment restricted that.
+Zahran was a member of the Jordanian political party started by his father, al-Ansar, until his employment prevented his continued membership in the party.
 He worked at the Australian Embassy in Amman, and later as assistant policy coordinator at the American Embassy.

 He refers to himself as the Secretary-General of the "Jordanian Opposition Coalition" and has close connections with the far right in Israel.
 He claims to be an "alternative to the Hashemite monarchy in Jordan."
-He left Jordan to seek seek asylum the United Kingdom in 2010, which he credits with saving his life from Jordanian authorities.
-A few months later in May 2011, he was summoned to appear by Amman’s Magistrates Court regarding a lawsuit by HSBC Bank in Jordan for failing to repay the bank up to 47,000 Jordanian dinars ($66,000).
+He left Jordan in 2010 to seek seek asylum in the United Kingdom, which he credits with saving his life from Jordanian authorities.
+A few months later, in May 2011, he was summoned by Amman’s Magistrates Court to appear there regarding a lawsuit by HSBC Bank in Jordan for failing to repay the bank up to 47,000 Jordanian dinars ($66,000).
 He helped lead the November 2012 Jordanian protests as part of the Arab Spring, and predicted the King of Jordan would not survive the uprising.
 He spoke at the Menachem Begin Heritage Center in August 2013.

 He was charged by a Jordanian military court in December 2013 and scheduled to be tried in absentia on four separate charges, including "inciting hatred against the regime, sectarian strife, and insulting the king, as well as security services."
 The Jerusalem Post reported in February 2014 that he had been convicted and sentenced in absentia to jail with hard labor.
 He was denied entry into Israel on 12 September 2019, having allegedly planned to meet with Israeli settlement leaders.
-According to an Israeli Interior Ministry spokesperson, he had arrived from the United Kingdom and was denied for "security reasons" and immediately deported back to the UK.
+According to an Israeli Interior Ministry spokesperson, he had arrived from the United Kingdom and was denied entry for "security reasons" and immediately deported back to the UK.